samyak45/my-old-website/_posts/2016-03-12-Be-Yourself-Hmm-What-Is-That?.md

 (I would insist you to click on the above hyperlink right away, read the story and come back here)

-The climax of the story comprises of me standing on my best friend’s fifth floor balcony railing and contemplating a 60ft dive into solid concrete below.
+The climax of the story comprises of me standing on my best friend’s fifth floor balcony railing and contemplating a 60ft plunge into solid concrete below.

 Fortunately (unfortunately?), I changed my mind.
 I love being famous but not with a with a distorted face, cracked skull picture of me being published in media!